Mother Nature is Warning Us Stop What You're Doing or...

 Everyone is so consumed with work, family and play, that most aren't aware of the convergence of events that are occurring as we speak.. a long list of atmospheric activities that are causing climate change, which is resulting in these worldwide catastrophic weather events.
 So, here's how one thing affects the next.

 As the weather warms, even by only one degree, there are more and longer droughts worldwide.
 This means food crops can't grow because there is no water or rain.
 When food can't grow, our food sources dry up thus becoming scarce.
 What do people do when there is little to no food?
 Grocery shelves become empty, people begin to starve.
+Humans begin to fight over resources, especially food to feed our families.

 With hotter temperatures, fresh water evaporates which depletes our drinking supply.
 More than anything else, we all need water to survive.
 Glaciers are necessary to feed our natural fresh water sources all over the world.
 But due to warmer weather, glaciers are melting.
 With glaciers and fresh water melting and evaporating, it creates more moisture in the air, which provides fuel for larger, stronger and more devastating hurricanes and blizzards worldwide.